ibm-cloud-docs/messages-for-rabbitmq/connecting-cli-client.md

 {:tip: .tip}

-# Connecting with the RabbitMQ Management Plugin
+# Connecting with the RabbitMQ Management plug-in
 {: #rabbitmq-management-plugin}

-{{site.data.keyword.messages-for-rabbitmq_full}} deployments have the RabbitMQ management plugin enabled by default, which enables access to your RabbitMQ from a web browser, API, or from the command line.
+{{site.data.keyword.messages-for-rabbitmq_full}} deployments have the RabbitMQ management plug-in enabled by default, which enables access to your RabbitMQ from a web browser, API, or from the command line.

 ## RabbitMQ Management UI
 {: #rabbitmq-management-ui}